IUDataStructuresCourse/course-web-page-fall-2022/lectures/Nov-2.md

 ![**Solution 2 DFS tree.**](./digraph8.png)

-One algorithm for DFS is essentially the same as BFS, but replaces the queue with a stack.
+There are two ways to implement DFS.
+The first is like the algorithm for BFS, but replaces the queue with a stack.

     while not stack.empty()
 	  u = stack.pop()